AudreyRWilliams/task-service/README.md

 Below are the steps to <b>recreate and run</b> this project in <b>GitHub Codespaces</b>:

 ## 🔹 Step 1: Create the repository
+- Go to GitHub.
+- Click New Respository.
+     - Name: `task-service`
+     - Public (or private if you prefer)
+     - Initialize with a README
+- Click Create Repository
 ## 🔹 Step 2: Open the repository in a Codespace
 ## 🔹 Step 3.
 Add the Java Project
 ## 🔹 Step 4.
 Verify Java & Maven